 Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization’s communication structure.Melvin E. Conway via Wikipedia

 Conway’s law continues to be one of the hard truths in IT deliveries.
 It tells us that solutions are shaped – by the shape of the delivery organization.
 While Conway’s law is usually seen on a macro level (Just Eat UK is an example) – it also applies to smaller units (see the Angel of North anti-pattern).

 As software test automation becomes more and more like a software development project – I would hypothesize that Conway’s law indeed predicts the shape of the (test) automation solution.
 So in other words, if the shape of your automation is a pyramid/triangle, so is your team structure heavy on development tests.

 Recently at Test Bash Home 2021 the test automation pyramid came up again as one on the inherent controversies in testing.
-During the “Ask Me Anything – The Future of Test Automation” with Alan Page, he predicted:
+During the “Ask Me Anything – The Future of Test Automation” with Alan Page, they predicted: